isaacnmm/pestpolicy-hugo2XX/content/posts/best-termite-bait-stations/index.md

 ##  **Tips for Installing Termite Bait Stations**

-If this is your first encounter with a termite bait station, you might need some guidance on how to get the best results from your product. - Luckily, most of the products come with instruction manuals/booklets for easy installation. - These are general[tips that apply to most types of termite](https://pestpolicy.com/termite-prevention/)bait stations.
+If this is your first encounter with a termite bait station, you might need some guidance on how to get the best results from your product. - Luckily, most of the products come with instruction manuals/booklets for easy installation. - These are general[tips that apply to most types of termite](https://pestpolicy.com/termite-prevention/)baitstations.

 They include: **Mapping Out the Affected Area** The installation of bait stations needs to be done accurately to cover the exact areas that have been infested.
 Mapping out the exact areas to be treated enhances your accuracy and estimates the number of stations to be used.
 Start your mapping at least 3 to 4 feet from the foundations of buildings or fences.